PV-Lab/Autocharacterization-Stability/ReadMe.md

 # Trouble_Shooting
-- Make sure the Images_tiff folder is completely empty before you run the code.
+- Tif files note opening: Make sure the Images_tiff folder is completely empty before you run the code.
 Sometimes the computer file management system will add an administrative file in the folder after it is created.
-Before running the code please open the file through the file manager and make sure it is completely empty.
+Before running the code please open the file through the file manager and make sure it is completely empty, besides the tif files.
 - To contact the file creator Eunice Aissi, email eunicea@mit.edu